-Two water and wastewater system options are proposed for the Specific Plan area: Option A would involve connection of the Specific Plan development areas ("neighborhoods") to the City of Fairfield municipal water and sewer systems; and Option B would involve use of a common "onsite" or "off the grid" water and wastewater system to serve the Specific Plan development areas ("neighborhoods").
-The two alternative proposals are summarized below:
+Three water and two wastewater options are proposed for the Specific Plan area: Option A (wastewater and water supply) would involve connection of the Specific Plan development areas ("neighborhoods") to the City of Fairfield municipal water and sewer systems; Option B (wastewater and water supply) would involve use of common "onsite" or "off the grid" water and wastewater system to serve the Specific Plan development areas ("neighborhoods"); and Option C (water supply) would provide water service to the Specific Plan area via surface water supplied by the Solano Irrigation District (SID) and treated to potable (Title 22) levels at the City of Fairfield treatment plants.
+These alternative proposals are summarized below.

-Option A:

-Water supply system
+Option A: Water supply system - City of Fairfield